ThaumicMekanism/jekyll-action/README.md

 ### build_only
 When set to `true`, the Jekyll site will be built but not published

+### build_dir
+This is the directory which you want to build your site in

 ### pre_build_commands
 Commands to run prior to build and deploy.
 Useful for ensuring build dependencies are up to date or installing new dependencies.
 For example, use `apk --update add imagemagick` to install ImageMagick.